List of Detroit Tigers no-hitters

-George Mullin threw the first no-hitter in Tigers history on July 4, 1912; the most recent no-hitter was thrown by Spencer Turnbull on May 18, 2021.
-All eight Tigers no-hitters were thrown by right-handers.
+George Mullin threw the first no-hitter in Tigers history on July 4, 1912; the most recent no-hitter was a combined effort thrown by Matt Manning, Jason Foley, and Alex Lange on July 8, 2023.
+All nine Tigers no-hitters were thrown by right-handers.
 Virgil Trucks and Verlander are the only pitchers in Tigers history to throw more than one no-hitter.
 Three no-hitters were thrown at home and four on the road.
 They threw one in April, two in May, one in June, two in July, and one in August.
 The longest interval between no-hitters was between the games pitched by Mullin and Trucks, encompassing 39 years, 10 months, and 11 days from July 4, 1912 till May 15, 1952.
-Conversely, the shortest interval between no-hitters was between the both games pitched by Trucks, encompassing merely 3 months and 10 days from May 15, 1952 till August 25, 1952.
+Conversely, the shortest interval between no-hitters was between the two games pitched by Trucks, encompassing merely 3 months and 10 days from May 15, 1952 till August 25, 1952.
 The opponents no-hit by the Tigers are St. Louis Browns (now Baltimore Orioles), Washington Senators (now Minnesota Twins), New York Yankees, Boston Red Sox, Chicago White Sox, Milwaukee Brewers, Toronto Blue Jays, and the Seattle Mariners.
-None of those no-hitters which the team allowed at least a run.
+In none of those no-hitters did the team allow any runs.
 The most baserunners allowed in a no-hitter were by Trucks (his first no-hitter in 1952) and Morris (in 1984), who each allowed six.
 Of the seven no-hitters, two have been won by a score of 1–0 and two by the score of 4–0, more common than any other results.
 The largest margin of victory in a no-hitter was a 9–0 win by Verlander in 2011.
 The smallest margin of victory was two 1–0 wins by Trucks both in 1952.

 The umpire is also an integral part of any no-hitter.
 The task of the umpire in a baseball game is to make any decision "which involves judgment, such as, but not limited to, whether a batted ball is fair or foul, whether a pitch is a strike or a ball, or whether a runner is safe or out… [the umpire's judgment on such matters] is final."
 Part of the duties of the umpire making calls at home plate includes defining the strike zone, which is defined as the "area over home plate the upper limit of which is a horizontal line at the midpoint between the top of the shoulders and the top of the uniform pants, and the lower level is a line at the hollow beneath the kneecap."
 These calls define every baseball game and are therefore integral to the completion of any no-hitter.
 A different umpire presided over each of the Tigers' eight no-hitters.